Observation of field-induced single-ion magnetic anisotropy in a multiorbital Kondo alloy $\mathrm{(Lu,Yb)}\mathrm{Rh}_{2}\mathrm{Zn}_{20}$: Conclusion

-In conclusion, we examined the field-induced single-ion magnetic anisotropy and ground-state properties of (Lu$_{1-x}$Yb$_{x}$)Rh$_2$Zn$_{20}$.
-Specific heat, magnetization, and neutron-scattering measurements revealed that the ground-state properties, except for the field-induced magnetic anisotropy, could be qualitatively reproduced by SU($N = 8$) Kondo model with $T_\mathrm{K} = 60.9 \ \mathrm{K}$.
-The magnetic anisotropy becomes apparent only at approximately 5 T, which is a much lower magnetic field than the isotropic Kondo crossover field of 22.7 T. The apparent lowering of the Kondo crossover field could result from the blurred CEF effect on the Yb ion.
-Our results suggest that the diluted Yb alloy, (Lu$_{1-x}$Yb$_x$)Rh$_2$Zn$_{20}$, is an appealing material in regards to understanding the role of magnetic anisotropy in multiorbital Kondo physics.
+We examined the field-induced single-ion magnetic anisotropy and ground-state properties of (Lu$_{1-x}$Yb$_{x}$)Rh$_2$Zn$_{20}$.
+Specific heat, magnetization, resistivity, and neutron-scattering measurements revealed that the ground-state properties, except for the field-induced magnetic anisotropy, could be qualitatively reproduced by the SU($N = 8$) Kondo model with $T_\mathrm{K} = 60.9 \ \mathrm{K}$.
+Moreover, the magnetic anisotropy becomes apparent only at approximately 5 T, which is a much lower magnetic field than the isotropic Kondo crossover field of 22.7 T. The apparent lowering of the Kondo crossover field could result from the blurred CEF effect on the Yb ion.
+Our results suggest that the diluted Yb alloy, (Lu$_{1-x}$Yb$_x$)Rh$_2$Zn$_{20}$, is an appealing material in understanding the magnetic anisotropy in multiorbital Kondo physics.